 The termination resistors must be connected to the two PTZs that are farthest away from each other, such as PTZs 3 and 5 in the following "Star diagram".
 Note that all the other PTZs do not have the 120Ω resistor connected.
-The resistors are not fitted in these PTZ cameras so you will need to fit one across the RS485 connections on the relevant domes.
+The resistor on this PTZ is enabled using dipswitch 12 on the short bank of dipswitches.
+ON sets termination and OFF switches it off.